josephbudd/kickwasm/README.md

 ## Tools

 **Rekickwasm** is a refactoring tool for a framework generated with kickwasm.
 Rekickwasm only refactors the renderer part of the framework.
 I have been using it to refactor the contacts example renderer in all kinds of ways.

+**Kickpack** converts files into a go source code package where they can be accesses from memory using the file's path.
+The framework's script at renderer/build.sh uses kickpack to build the application's entire renderer process into the application's sitepack package.